Find out why social stories are an incredible tool for parenting young children. Find examples and a formula. Perfect for positive discipline.

 While social stories were originally intended for children with ASD, they are a powerful tool to scaffold self-regulation from young children.
 I had used them before quite a bit when my kids were younger but had forgotten how amazing they can be.
 Here are some examples.

-Here are some examples of social stories for young kids
+Here are examples of when social stories work well

 - Potty training/ having accidents,